apioo/fusio/README.md

 # Apps

 The following apps are working with the Fusio API.
-Because of that it is also really easy to integrate Fusio into an existing system since you can call those endpoints also from your application.

 ## Backend

 ![Backend](https://github.com/apioo/fusio/blob/master/doc/_static/backend.png)

 The backend app is the app where the administrator can configure the system.
 The app is located at `/fusio/`.

 ## Developer